 James is also recorder player with RNS Moves, an ensemble of musicians from the Royal Northern Sinfonia and musicians with disabilities.
 Their work includes arrangements of Bach, Vivaldi, Shostakovich and Bartok as well as contemporary works by Joe Cuttler, Sally Beamish and Kate Whitley among others.

-He has worked with several harpsichordists, organists and pianists giving recitals at, among others, St. Martin-in-the-Fields, Regent Hall and The Handel House Museum in London; The Great Hall, Dartington; the Treasury Music Society; King’s Lynn Minster; Anglesey Abbey and Eton Hall, Chester.
+James has a passion for creating recital programmes to introduce the recorder to new audiences.
+He has performed at King’s Place and St. Martin-in-the-Fields and The Handel House Museum in London, as well as countless festivals, churches and other venues across the UK and beyond.
 In 2015 he made his debut appearance at the Wigmore Hall with theorbo player Matthew Wadsworth in a concert celebrating the Elizabeth Eagle-Bott memorial fund which supported James’s studies.
-In 2016 they appeared on BBC2’s Proms Extra programme.

-James has appeared as soloist with the Prague Chamber Orchestra and Czech Virtuosi in the Czech Republic, London Musici alongside Piers Adams and Devon Baroque under violinist Margaret Faultless.
-More unusual engagements have included the Bath & West Showground for a staging of Britten’s Noyes Fludde, a pod on the London Eye and a performance for the Japanese government in Soporo.
+He has appeared as soloist with the Czech virtuosi, London Musici alongside Piers Adams and Devon Baroque under violinist Margaret Faultless.
+More unusual engagements have included the Bath & West showground for a staging of Britten’s Noyes Fludde, a pod on the London Eye and a performance for the Japanese government in Soporo.

 James has a particular interest in memorising music.
 He has devised workshops on the topic for the Woodhouse Recorder Course, Birmingham Conservatoire, The Eton Parry society and the Easter Recorder Course.